francois-le-ko4la/lovelace-test/README.md

   rows: 1
 ```

+Now you have a working solution that avoids operating system dependencies and is more efficient within Home Assistant's ecosystem.
+Obviously, in the case of a Let's Encrypt certificate, it's recommended to :

+- have a renewal process in place
+- add a trigger to generate an alert before the certificate expires

+This topics are beyond the scope of this guide.

 ## 🎨 Theme

 ### Token color

 This card leverages Home Assistant’s default color system to seamlessly align with your active theme preferences.

-When defining a color by name, we utilize the standard CSS color palette, which has evolved over time to include extended color keywords, X11 colors, and SVG colors (updated in 2022: https://www.w3.org/TR/css-color-3/#svg-color).
+When defining a color by name, we utilize the standard CSS color palette, which has evolved over time to include extended color keywords, X11 colors, and SVG colors (updated in 2022: <https://www.w3.org/TR/css-color-3/#svg-color>).

 To maintain a consistent look & feel, we translate color names to Home Assistant's color definitions.
 We provide a list of these colors below.
 If a color is missing, please do not hesitate to let us know.
 If you choose a CSS-compatible color name that is not part of this list, the rendering will be as defined by the CSS standard.

 | Color name | Card will use |
 |---|---|